exodev-exordium/exordium-desktop/README.md

 ![](screenshots/screenshot-0.4.0.png)

-The current version of the Odyssey project has come a long way and we will continue to build on and improve its features and design.
+The current version of the Exordium project has come a long way and we will continue to build on and improve its features and design.
 Thanks to all those who have helped us build on the foundation.

 ### Features

 - `electron-auto-updater`, automatically detects updates from this GitHub repository and downloads and installs them.
 - `online/offline`, informs the user on whether their connected to the internet or not (kind of important being that the application is used to create that connection).
 - `electron-theme-aware`, detect the system theme settings (works on Mac, and Windows (1903 or higher))
-- `discord-rich-presence`, lets all your friends know that you're protected on Odyssey VPN.
+- `discord-rich-presence`, lets all your friends know that you're protected on Exordium.
 - Amazing looking design using `bootstrap 4`, `animate.css`, and `font-awesome`.

 ## Issues and Suggestions